Introduction

 Completed

-Computer vision is one of the core areas of artificial intelligence (AI), and focuses on creating solutions that enable AI applications to "see" the world and make sense of it.
+Computer vision is one of the core areas of artificial intelligence (AI), and focuses on creating solutions that enable AI applications to process visual information.

 Consider these scenarios: